Clinics and Services

 You will be seen regularly throughout your pregnancy either at the practice or at the local hospital, or both.

 These are normally carried out by the practice nurses.
-Please telephone the surgery appointment line to make a convenient appointment.
-If you have any problems or queries about cervical smears please contact the practice nurse.
+Please request a smear appointment with the nurse or telephone the surgery appointment line to make a convenient appointment.
+Please note, these can also be done on a Saturday morning for your convenience.
+If you have any problems or queries about cervical smears, please contact a practice nurse online.

 Immunisations For Babies To Pre-School